Human-Wildlife Conflicts: Birds

 large speckled brown and white raptor looking into camera

 There are over 30 bird of prey species (raptors) in California.
-This group of birds consists of eagles, falcons, hawks, harriers, kites, and owls.
+This group of birds consists of eagles, falcons, hawks, harriers, kites, owls, and vultures.
 Raptors are protected under the Migratory Bird Treaty Act, in addition to other federal and state laws and regulations.

-Some raptors are predators and hunt live prey, such as mice and rabbits.
-Other raptor species are scavengers with a diverse diet including dead, sick or injured animals.
-Raptors provide significant ecosystem benefits including helping control rodent populations.
+Most raptors are predators that hunt live prey, such as rodents, rabbits, other birds, or fish.
+They provide significant ecosystem benefits including helping control rodent populations.
 Raptors may cause concerns due to property damage when hunting or nesting or as a health hazard due to sick or dead birds (disease outbreak).
 Some raptors may be seen along roads looking for roadkill and may be at risk of injury due to vehicles.

 Prevent Potential Conflicts